souvikhaldar/souvikhaldar.info/content/blogs/prometheus.md

     3. `sudo systemctl enable prometheus`
     4. Now if you wish to check whether it is not or not execute `systemctl status prometheus`

-    (Alternaltively you can use apt to install prometheus as well)
+    Alternatively, you can use apt to install prometheus as well.

     Now you can visit `<ip-address>:9090` on browser to see promethues running.
 Kudos you've successfully set up prometheus on your monitoring server.
     (make sure port 9090 is open for http)